-For trade receivables, the Company applies a simplified approach in calculating ECL.
+For trade receivables and contract assets, the Company applies a simplified approach in calculating ECL.
 The Company does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
 Where appropriate, the Company has established a provision matrix that is based on its historical credit loss experience, adjusted for forward looking factors specific to the debtors and the economic environment.

-Loss allowances for debt instruments measured at amortised cost are deducted from the gross carrying amount of the assets.
+Loss allowances for debt instruments measured at amortised cost and contract assets are deducted from the gross carrying amount of the assets.